-Prince William and Kate Middleton's big day is less than two weeks away, but they are not the only ones preparing for their nuptials on April 29.
+Royal wedding bells will be ringing in less than a week - but Prince William and Kate Middleton are not the only ones preparing for their nuptials on April 29.

 We are following four BBC News website couples who will share their wedding day with the royals.

 Last week we heard how they started making their plans.
 Here they explain what they will be wearing.

 Sarah Wheeler, 31, and Benjamin Whelan, 35, Wiltshire

 My dress is iconic that impresses most because it's flamboyant and simple all at once, with subtle crystals as a focus on the bodice, then soft draping onto a pick-up skirt in a taffeta material.

 I'm especially pleased that it has a corset-type bodice which sucks everything in!